A LETTER FROM OUR FOUNDER

 “She could have been me.”

-Those words echoed through my 14 year-old mind as I sat there in a comfy church pew, listening to a woman tell a story about another 14 year-old girl in India.
+Those words echoed through my 14 year-old mind as I sat at next to my parents at a fundraiser, listening to a woman tell a story about another 14 year-old girl in India.

 She had a family.
 Just like me.